Kinto/kinto/docs/faq.rst

 No, but it's a great idea.
 Maintaining packages for several platforms is time-consuming and we're a small team.

-Currently we make sure it's :ref:`easy to run with Docker or Python pip <get-started>`.
+Currently we make sure it's :ref:`easy to run with Docker or Python pip <install>`.

 We also have a :ref:`single-click deployment <deploy-an-instance>` on some cloud providers.